 Once upon a time, there was a girl.

 She had red hair and green eyes and an annoying muggle priss for a sister.
-That sister hated him, and he thought she did, too, but then she would meet him in the evenings to catch the first star and would hang around him to listen anyway.
+That sister hated him, and he thought she did, too, but no because she would meet him in the evenings to catch the first star, and she listened to his tales, wide-eyed stares cradling genuine wonder.
 She… well, he likes to think they had something.
 Sometimes those summers don’t feel real, like he only made them up in his head to keep him sane from what he would always have to go home to.
 She was surreal.
 Her laughter blended perfectly with the sounds of those endless summer nights, and when she talked about the stars, Severus liked to think she spoke of them so keenly only because she was one of them once.
 And then he would trace her name in the skies, pretending to bring her back up there in the only way he could, but really only to resist the urge to reach out and cover her hand with his.

 He didn’t think she would be that kind.
 Before she came, he didn’t think something so glaringly different from the suffocating walls and booming voices in the house would exist and ever be meant for him.
-But he indulged himself with the impossibility that was her, this muggleborn witch with surprisingly so much magic, thinking if all this was bound to turn out a dream, he’d be able to say with every broken part of him that it was worth it.
+But he indulged himself with the impossibility that was her, this muggleborn witch with surprisingly so much magic in her, blooming flower-name and flower-hands, thinking if all this was bound to turn out a dreamhe’d be able to say with every broken part of him that it was worth it.